RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/2-Rapid Standard/2-Assets/generating-an-assets-it-assets-or-vehicles-list-pdf-report/generating-an-assets-it-assets-or-vehicles-list-pdf-report.md

-# Generating an Assets, IT Assets, or Vehicles List PDF Report
+# Generating a PDF Report

 On the *Base Assets* list there is a feature that allows you to generate a PDF list of selected assets.
 This PDF list serves as a printer-friendly or email-friendly version of your asset list, which can be provided to a broker or used for stocktaking.